tejaskannan/smart-tv-keyboard-leakage/README.md

 ```
 python generate_credit_card_benchmark.py --input-files <PATH-TO-GDRIVE>/word-lists/credit_cards.csv --zip-code-file <PATH-TO-GDRIVE>/dictionaries/zip_codes.txt --output-folder <OUTPUT-FOLDER>
 ```
 The provided benchmark contains `6,000` credit cards, with `2,000` coming from each of the three providers.
 The output file format follows that of password benchmarks.
-We only test credit cards on the Samsung TV.
-This specification is hard-coded into the script.

 ### Real Recordings
 We process video recordings of Smart TV interactions in two phases.
 The first phase strips the audio (`make_spectrogram.py`).
 The second phase identifies Smart TV sounds, classifies the TV type, and finds keyboard instances (`split_keyboard_instances.py`).
 We include the recordings from our user study in the Box drive.
-We use the variable `<PATH-TO-BOX>` to refer to the location of the Box drive downloaded locally.

 The first phase strips the audio from the video file and creates a spectrogram.
 The script `make_spectrogram.py` handles this process.
 The output is a `pkl.gz` file containing the raw spectrogram placed in the folder containing the video.
 The command below shows an example of processing the `samsung_passwords.mp4` file from subject `a`.
 ```